CharlieKolb/mtgRater/README.md

 ### Stack

-The project is composed of a React frontend using Material UI, a Rust backend using Tokio and Axum, a locally running Postgres Database (with manual backup script for AWS-based deployments) and a nginx reverse-proxy posing as the public interface of the server.
+The project is composed of a `React` frontend using `Material UI`, a `Rust` backend using `Tokio` and `Axum`, a locally running `Postgres` Database (with manual backup script for AWS-based deployments) and a `nginx` reverse-proxy posing as the public interface of the server.

 Most of the used technologies were new to me and I advise against following my solutions blindly, as few are optimal.